OglesbyArt/AuctionPainting/README.md

         }
     }

-//Desc: reads an AuctionPainting record form fileName
+//Desc: reads an MasterpieceAuctionPainting record form fileName
 //Pre: file must exist
 //Post: all fields in this object are changed public void read(RandomAccessFile fileName)